Marvel: Ultimate Alliance: Plot

-Victorious, the heroes learn that Doctor Doom has used Nightcrawler to access Mephisto's realm, and the team is sent in pursuit.
+Victorious, the heroes learn that Doom has used Nightcrawler to access Mephisto's realm.
 Upon arriving, minions of Mephisto kidnap Jean Grey and Nightcrawler.
-Mephisto's son Blackheart puts them in separate cages above the Infinity Vortex, stating one must be saved and the other sacrificed before the team can defeat Mephisto.
-During their battle with Mephisto the sacrificed hero returns, resurrected by Mephisto, but now under his control.
+Mephisto's son Blackheart puts the two in cages above the Infinity Vortex, stating one must be saved and the other sacrificed.
+During their battle with Mephisto, the sacrificed hero is resurrected by Mephisto and placed under his control.
 As a final effort, the resurrected hero sacrifices their life to defeat Mephisto and allow the team to escape.

-Meanwhile, in Asgard, a massive army of Super Soldiers attacks and imprisons the Asgardian gods.
-The heroes travel to Valhalla to liberate it from its invading force and free Heimdall (who is guarded by Rhino and Shocker), Tyr (who is guarded by Scorpion and Lizard), and Balder (who is guarded by Enchantress and Executioner).
-Then they fight the Wrecking Crew and undead soldiers unleashed by Hela to open Bifrost Bridge in order for reinforcements to arrive.
-Looking for Odin in Niffleheim following a fight with Kurse and Ulik, they find his shattered Twilight Sword and learn from Ymir that Doctor Doom and Loki have taken Odin to Raven's Spire.
-After Loki is seemingly defeated at Raven's Spire, the team frees the Destroyer Armor to use against Doctor Doom.
+Meanwhile in Asgard, an army of Super Soldiers attacks and imprisons the Asgardian gods.
+The heroes travel to Valhalla to free Heimdall, Tyr, and Balder.
+Looking for Odin in Niffleheim following a fight with Kurse and Ulik, they find his shattered Twilight Sword and learn from Ymir that Doom and Loki have taken Odin to Raven's Spire.
+After Loki is seemingly defeated at Raven's Spire, the team frees the Destroyer armor to use against Doom.
 Loki, disguised as Fury, reveals himself and his plot to have the heroes free the armor for nefarious purposes.
-As heroes defeat Loki and the armor, Doctor Doom appears and reveals that he has stolen Odin's power.
+As heroes defeat Loki and the armor, Doom appears and reveals that he has stolen Odin's power.
 He uses it to attempt to eliminate the heroes, but Uatu the Watcher saves them and transports them to the Inhumans' base on the moon.

-Uatu reveals that Doom's unrestricted use of Odin's power will eventually destroy the universe and that the only way to defeat him is to acquire a piece of the M'Kraan Crystal and steal the Muonic Inducer from Galactus (who is currently attacking the Skrull homeworld).
+Uatu reveals that Doom's unrestricted use of Odin's power will eventually destroy the universe and that the only way to defeat him is to acquire a piece of the M'Kraan Crystal from a Shi'ar warship and steal the Muonic Inducer from Galactus, who is attacking the Skrull homeworld.

-The team is sent to the Shi'ar Empire where they fight Deathbird and the Imperial Guard to restore Lilandra Neramani to the throne and gain a portion of the M'Kraan Crystal.
-After retrieving the crystal, the heroes travel to the Skrull homeworld.
-With the help of the Silver Surfer, the heroes disable Galactus and steal the Muonic Inducer.

-Meanwhile, Doctor Doom conquers Earth, killing, corrupting and creating clones of many of the heroes who attempted but failed to stop him, such as Colossus and Cyclops.
+Meanwhile, Doom conquers Earth, defeating and corrupting many of the other heroes who attempted but failed to stop him as well as creating clones of the heroes.
 In a final effort, the team travels to Latveria to confront Doom.
 The heroes use the M'Kraan Crystal and Muonic Inducer to weaken Doom.
-As the heroes weaken Doom, he is blasted by a bolt of lightning sent by a rejuvenated Odin, leaving nothing but his mask behind.
+Doom is blasted with lightning by Odin, causing him to disappear.
+Meanwhile, Galactus vows revenge on the heroes who stole from him and plans to destroy Earth.